tripflex/wp-login-flow/readme.txt

 14. Plugin Settings

 == Changelog ==

+= 3.1.1 - September 7, 2020 =
+* NEW setting to auto disable custom redirects/rewrites if htaccess or web.config do not exist
+* Added Nginx notice that rewrites must be manually set
+* Fix CodeMirror enqueued on all admin pages

 = 3.1.0 - September 9, 2019 =
 * NEW setting to auto disable custom redirects/rewrites if htaccess or web.config do not exist